girder/slicer_cli_web/README.rst

 Templated Inputs
 ----------------

-Any CLI parameter that takes a value that isn't a Girder resource identifer can be specified with a Jinja2-style template string.
+Any CLI parameter that takes a value that isn't a Girder resource identifier can be specified with a Jinja2-style template string.

 For instance, instead of typing an explicit output file name, one can specify something like ``{{title}}-{{reference_base}}-{{now}}{{extension}}``.
 If this were being run on a task called "Radial Blur" on an image called "SampleImage.tiff", where the output image referenced the image image and had a list of file extensions starting with ".png", this would end up being converted to the value ``Radial Blur-SampleImage-20210428-084321.png``.